openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

 * Peer assessments that are completed before or after your staff assessment have no effect on the learner's final assignment grade.

-To perform a staff assessment in an assignment, follow these steps.
+To perform a staff assessment in an assignment, follow these steps:

 #.
 View the live version of your course in the LMS, and then go to the ORA
    assignment.